By Lauren Elliott, Attorney with Elliott & Associates Attorneys, P.C., and Angela Duea, LMS Communications Manager

 How is your property assessed?

-The Assessor is responsible for setting fair and accurate values for 1.8 million parcels of Cook County property.
+The Assessor is responsible for setting fair and accurate values for Cook County property.
 The Cook County Assessor reports to use mass appraisal techniques to assess the fair market value of these parcels.
-The Assessor is charged with reassessing the fair market value every three years; 2018 is the year for reassessment in the city of Chicago.
+The Assessor is charged with reassessing the fair market value every three years.
+Here is the reassessment map: Cook County Triennial Map.